Religious Observance Accommodations

 - Communicate early with your professors.
 Academic and housing accommodations take time to make.
 For example, it is not reasonable to ask your professor to reschedule an exam the night before a major religious observance, especially those that are scheduled well in advance.
 It behooves students to anticipate their religious/spiritual needs early in the semester, leaving plenty of time for the professor and student to reach a reasonable accommodation.

 - Keep in mind that a reasonable accommodation may not be your preferred accommodation.
-Faculty must balance numerous factors in making accommodations, including their academic responsibilities outside the classroom, the availability of proctors, other important dates, etc. Your right to receive reasonable accommodation might require additional responsibility on your part.
+Faculty must balance numerous factors in making accommodations, including their academic responsibilities outside the classroom, the availability of proctors, other important dates, etc.

 - If you have questions regarding how to work with a faculty or staff member, please contact the Office of Spirituality and Meaning Making (OSMM), home of Cornell United Religious Work (CURW).
 You may call the OSMM office at 607.255.6002 or email Oliver Goodrich, Associate Dean of Spirituality and Meaning Making.
 You may also contact the Office of the Dean of the Faculty by email or by phone at 607.255.4843.